Business Enterprise Program for the Blind

 Program Description: The purpose of the Business Enterprise Program is to provide opportunities for blind individuals to succeed as independent business people.
 The program is part of the state vocational rehabilitation program for the blind.
 The program’s goal is to increase employment opportunities for blind citizens and to demonstrate their skills and abilities.

-Other Program Characteristics: Opportunities to become independent business people are made possible through training and licensing to operate and maintain vending machine and food service management facilities in public buildings.
+Other Program Characteristics: Opportunities to become independent business people are made possible through training and licensing to operate and maintain food service management facilities in public buildings.
 By legislation, blind persons participating in the program are given preference in the operation of vending facilities on federal, state, county, municipal, and other governmental property.
 The source of program funds is federal and state vending machine revenues.

 Program History: The Business Enterprise Program was one of the programs that moved to the Commission for the Blind (later Department of Services for the Blind) from the Department of Social and Health Services after legislation was signed in July 1977 that established separate services for people who are blind or visually impaired.